 Story: Little Briar Rose

-June is storytelling month on the blog!
 This is my retelling of the Grimm's fairy tale Little Briar Rose (also known as Sleeping Beauty).
-This was one of my daughter Aiya's favorite kindergarten stories and it's wonderful for older kindergarteners or first grade.
+This was one of my daughter Aiya's favorite kindergarten stories and is included in the Lavender's Blue Kindergarten Curriculum.
+It's wonderful for older kindergarteners or first grade.
 The original story has a bit more gore, as the princes who come in search of the princess die a "pitiable" death when they are stuck in the wall of thorns.
 I will leave it up to you which version works best for your family!

 Once upon a time there was a King and a Queen who so wanted to have a child of their own.
 Every day they would say to each other, “If only we could have a little child!” but they never did.
 Then one day the Queen was walking along the river when out hopped a frog.
 He hopped right up to her and said, “Your wish shall be fulfilled.
 In one year’s time you shall have a daughter.”